-Like the school Overall Accountability Score, each of the four Priority Areas uses a 100-point scale.
-This provides a consistent and simple way to examine and compare Priority Area scores.
-Some schools, notably high schools, because they only test students using the state assessment once, will not have a score for the second Priority Area, Student Growth.
+Like the Overall Accountability Score, each of the four priority areas uses a 100-point scale.
+This provides a consistent and simple way to examine and compare priority area scores.
+Some schools, notably high schools because they only test students using the state assessment once, will not have a score for the second priority area, Student Growth.

-Because schools vary in terms of which Priority Areas-and even which components within Priority Areas-apply to them, weights are applied to individual areas in a way that takes this variability into account before averaging the Priority Area scores to produce a weighted average Priority Areas score.
-Appendix A illustrates the most common scenarios of how Priority Areas and their components build to a weighted average Priority Areas score.
+The school report card and weighting.
+Because schools vary in terms of which priority areas-and even which components within priority areas-apply to them, weights are applied to individual areas in a way that takes this variability into account before averaging the priority area scores to produce a weighted average priority areas score.
+Appendix A illustrates the most common scenarios of how priority areas and their components build to a weighted average priority areas score.

-Because of the situational weighting scheme used to produce the weighted average Priority Areas score, the Accountability Rating Categories only describe school performance as represented by the Overall Accountability Score; they cannot be used to describe performance in individual Priority Areas.
-For example, it would be inappropriate to describe a school as meeting expectations in the area of Student Achievement because it had a score of 67 for that Priority Area.
+Because the weighting scheme used to produce the weighted average priority areas score varies based on the components included, the Accountability Rating Categories only describe school performance as represented by the Overall Accountability Score; they cannot be used to describe performance in individual priority areas.
+For example, it would be inappropriate to describe a school as meeting expectations in the area of Student Achievement because it had a score of 67 for that priority area.